TunKitter/sobap/README.md

 - **Database Operations**
   - Fluent API for SELECT, INSERT, UPDATE, DELETE queries.
   - Support for transactions, joins, distinct queries, and raw SQL execution.
-  - Easily extensible: you can add new database functionalities by simply creating new files for custom logic and chaining them with existing database modules.
+  - Easily extend with custom database functionalities by adding new logic files and chaining with existing modules.
-  - This flexible architecture allows developers to integrate specific features and extend database operations without modifying the core.
 - **Response Object**
   - Return JSON data
   - Perform redirects
   - You can add new your own functionalities
 - **View Rendering**
-    - Using native DOM PHP extension for view rendering.
+    - Using native DOM PHP extension for view rendering (SPA)
-    - Views and handlers are split and communicate via the DOM
+    - Views and handlers are separate and communicate via the DOM
 - **Utility**
   - Provides utility functions and libraries.
-  - Developers can easily write their own utility functions and use them anywhere in the project for maximum flexibility.
+  - Easily write their own utility functions and use them anywhere in the project for maximum flexibility.
 - **Exception and Error Handling**
   - Centralized error and exception handling with debug mode and HTML trace output.